 Send your recipients to landing pages that make sense based on your goals and email content to provide a seamless transition.
 For example, if you want to direct them to a certain product, send them to the landing page for that product, not your homepage or product line homepage.

-17. Build your own email list
+17. Build your own email marketing list

 Never buy email addresses.
 Start from scratch.
 Seth Godin has grown his email list to an incredible number.
 He started from zero.
 It’s critical that every name on that list was added organically by the individual’s own choice and consent.